EricZimmerman/Voron24/EBB_CAN.md

 # Connecting all the things

-For my setup, I chose to wire things like this.
+For my setup, I chose to wire things as shown below.

 I have 24v and ground going INTO the U2C to supply voltage to all the other connectors.
 I then use all 4 wires on the Molex connector to take power and CAN signals to the EBB.
 The U2C is powered by the USB connection tho, so do not forget that.

+NOTE: Once you connect your U2C to USB, you should see two little lights turn on.
+If you do not see this, you may have a bad USB cable.

 ![image](https://user-images.githubusercontent.com/4265254/213817757-1c06da9b-09d2-4e6c-9193-34c6f895c70f.png)